NIR Class 4000: Usage

 The trains have replaced the 13 remaining trains of Class 80 and Class 450.
 The capacity increase provided has allowed NIR to operate longer trains.
 Of the seven extra sets, NIR has earmarked five for running in six-car formations, with the other two planned to improve service frequency on the Derry-Londonderry Line once renovation work has been completed and a new crossing loop laid.
 The option was taken up in December 2018, when 21 additional vehicles were ordered from CAF at a cost of £50 million.
 The 21 additional vehicles will be used to lengthen seven of the twenty Class 4000 units to six-cars long to provide a train that the conductor can walk through fully, this means only 1 conductor is required.
 The first three-car set was extended in November 2021, with all six expected to be complete by July 2022.

+Sets numbered 4002, 4007, 4009 and 4012 have been refurbished to get replaced carpets, new seating and USB charging points at tables.

 Technical problems

 It has been reported on several websites that at least one train has been taken out of service on several occasions with major engine failure and has been re-engined.

 Testing is now underway as of September 2021.
+All walk-through sets are now in service, since Summer 2022.